 Client satisfaction can trigger a switch from one factor to another; if the client does not feel their needs are being addressed by the factoring company, they may seek a more responsive provider.

 Some factoring companies operate only on full-recourse terms.
-A business which has suffered loss of income because their customer filed for bankruptcy and didn’t pay their invoice, may want to switch to a non-recourse factoring company that takes the credit risk on the end customers.
+A business which has suffered loss of income because their customer became insolvent and didn’t pay their invoice, may want to switch to a non-recourse factoring company that takes the credit risk on the end customers.

 High Customer Concentration